 Our approach seeks to be comprehensive- addressing the needs of our first responders at the individual, family, community, and systems levels.
 We seek to reduce barriers and increase access to evidence-based behavioral health services for first responders by building internal capacity within each agency and community we serve.

 Dr. O’Dare has actively worked with dozens of Florida based agencies to conduct needs assessments, provide capacity building for peer support teams, and develop BHAP programs.
-She has conducted mental health training with over 900 first responders, family members, and leadership teams and functioned as a behavioral health navigator and clinical advisor to peer support teams.
-She has also served on local and statewide critical incident activations and deployments, including being embedded with Florida Urban Search and Rescue (USAR) Task Force 7 at Surfside, FL in July 2021.
-While deployed to Surfside, Dr O’Dare and colleagues developed the first statewide plan for first responder mental health services post disaster deployment.
-She has earned well in excess of 100 hours of continuing education in first responder behavioral health and substance use.
-She currently has several peer reviewed manuscripts on developing comprehensive resiliency and BHAP programs under review.
+She has conducted mental health training with hundreds of first responders, family members, and leadership teams and functioned as a behavioral health navigator and clinical advisor to peer support teams.
+She has also served on local and statewide critical incident activations and deployments, including to Surfside, FL in 2021 and Hurricane Ian in 2022.
 She frequently provides consultation and technical assistance to first responder organizations across the country on best practices in building mental wellness programs.
-Dr. O’Dare also served as a subject matter expert and non-voting member of the 2021 Florida First Responder Suicide Deterrence Task Force.

 Michelle is a Licensed Mental Health Counselor (LMHC) and Master’s Level Certified Addiction Professional (MCAP).
 She also serves as the lead clinician for 2nd Alarm Project.
 Michelle is one of just a few endorsed Cognitive Processing Therapy (CPT) providers in the state.
 She has focused her clinical efforts on treating responders struggling with compound issues, including PTSD, trauma, anxiety, substance use, and other mood disturbances.
 She has significant experience providing clinical oversight to peer support teams, delivers mental health awareness in service and peer support trainings, and has served on many critical incident/clinician response team deployments.
 Michelle is passionate about serving our first responders and provides high-quality, evidence-based trauma treatment to our community members in need.